 You can stop other people trading under your business name if it is important to your situation.
 In this case, you would need to follow trade mark rules and apply to register it to stop it happening.

-Anyone working as a sole trader can sign up for HMRC business help and education emails which is a free service tailored to your needs.
+Sole trader workers can sign up for business support emails sent from HMRC (e.g. a free service tailored to your individual needs).